Albert (Bert) Miller, My Dad

-In the flats where we lived, Thursdays was usually food-sharing day.
+In the flats where we lived, Thursdays were usually food-sharing days.
 The neighbours on our floor would collect up what food that they had left and cook a communal meal which was then shared by all.
-In most working class families it was the rule that, as the breadwinner, the man of the house ate first.
-The children came next, with anything left over going to the woman of the house.
+In most working-class families it was the rule that, as the breadwinner, the man of the house ate first.
+The children came next, with anything leftover going to the woman of the house.

 Essentials were allowed to be kept, but anything deemed unnecessary had to be sold before any monies could be paid out.
 Amongst the items on the official list of essentials were cookers, beds, cots, dining tables and chairs, (one chair for each occupant), wardrobes and curtains.
 Non-essentials included easy chairs, radios, carpets, dressing tables and chests of drawers.
 We must have drawn an official with a heart of gold, because even though there were only the three of us, he allowed us to keep a fourth dining room chair.
 He also stated that we could keep the sideboard, as this is where our food was stored (when we had any).

 When Dad was strong enough he went back to work, only to be told that he was sacked because he had been replaced during his absence.
 Fortunately, because of his reputation within the local tailoring trade, he was able to find another job the same day.

 As a consequence of long periods of pain, he became an insomniac.
 Unable to sleep, he studied through the night, teaching himself tailoring and design.
 He would design and cut out men's suit patterns on our dining room table.
 These new skills were to become invaluable later.